15 Psychological Thriller Books That Will Keep You Up at Night

 The Spy Thriller

 The Spy Who Came In from the Cold by John le Carré (1963) is the quintessential espionage thriller.
 Set during the Cold War, this rich tale still captivates with its spellbinding portrayal of the world of secret agents.
-And don’t miss any of Daniel Silva’s novels featuring Gabriel Allon, art restorer and former Israeli assassin.
-The most recent, The New Girl, came out in 2019.
-Also make sure you don’t miss these 13 other thriller novels you need to read right now!
+And don’t miss any of Daniel Silva’s novels featuring Gabriel Allon, art restorer, and former Israeli assassin.
+The most recent, The Order, came out in 2020.
+Also, make sure you don’t miss these 18 other thriller novels you need to read right now!

 The Techno Thriller